 My parents made it very hard on their little children who had to bear the brunt of such behavior and of being different.
 My family’s not trying to fit in and not “doing as Rome did when in Rome” only added to our being spurned, resented, persecuted, and despised at school by our peers and teachers.

-Be that what it was, at the end of every school semester, the Hurricane newspaper printed the names of the straight “A” students from Hurricane High/Jr. High School.
-Their one embarrassing oversight on my behalf, when I was in 7th grade, was enough to put the whole Hurricane High School Mormon faculty on alert to not let that happen again!
+Be that what it was, at the end of every school semester, the Hurricane newspaper printed the names of the “Straight-A” students from Hurricane High/Jr. High School.
+Their one embarrassing oversight on my behalf, when I was in 7th grade, was enough to put the whole Hurricane High School Mormon faculty on alert to NEVER let that happen again!

 Many parents and leaders in the town were furious that semester when a “Polygamist” got the top ranking in town for the best grades; ie, had out-ranked/ outflanked all the little “Saints,” from 7th to 11th grade.

-So now you understand why Miss Naegle unfairly got out her BLACK Grade Book at the very moment I was almost back into the “A” section.
+So now you understand why Miss Naegle unfairly got out her BLACK Grade Book at the very moment I was almost backup into the “A” section.

-We left off in Part 3 where I had almost gotten back up into the “A” section of our class.
-Then my eighth-grade English teacher Miss Naegle suddenly and unexpectedly snatched up her BIG BLACK GRADE BOOK and said:
+We left off in Part 3 where I had almost gotten back up into the “A” section of Miss Naegle’s 8th-grade English class when Miss Naegle suddenly and unexpectedly snatched up her BIG BLACK GRADE BOOK and cried:

 “I told you I would surprise you as to when I would give out your final grades for this first semester’s Report Card.
 Well, now is that moment!
 SURPRISE!!”

-To be exact, this LDS teacher was making sure I did not get on the Honor Roll again as an “A” student and thus be once more headlined in the town’s newspaper.
-The Mormon faculty now knew who I, the high achieving, beautiful, new student was: I was “Miss Pliggie from goll-dern Short-Cricky” — someone small-town Hurricane did not want making big-time news.
+To be exact, this LDS-biased teacher was making sure I did NOT get on the Honor Roll again as an “A” student and thus be once more headlined in the town’s newspaper.
+The Mormon faculty now knew who I, the high-achieving, beautiful new student was: I was “Miss Plyggie from goldern Short-Cricky” — someone small-town Hurricane did not want making big-time news!

-As I said in my last blog, there was an uproar in Hurricane, Utah in 1958 when the little town newspaper printed my picture along with a piece about me being “The Top Student,” and the only one to obtain straight “A’s” out of all of the students from 7th through 11th grades.
+As I said in the last blog, there was an uproar in Hurricane, Utah in 1958 when the little town newspaper printed MY picture along with a piece about me being “The Top Student” — and the ONLY student from 7th through 11th grade to obtain a “Straight-A” GPA!

 It WASN’T FUNNY!